-I call this a Kenyan recipe, but this rice dish is eaten commonly all over east Africa.
-As Jollof rice is to west Africans, so is Pilau to east Africans.
-It is usually served at celebrations, and can be adapted to fit vegetarians and meat eaters alike.
-The choice of meat used is also adaptable to your preference.
-What makes a Chicken Pilau recipe special is the spices used in making it.
+What makes a Kenyan Pilau special are the spices used in making it.
 Each cook tends to have a slight variation in the quantity of the different spices in their Pilau spice mix, so even though I do not have an exact ratio, I use these basic rules to guide me in mixing the spices :

 - Don’t use more than one stick of cinnamon for 3 cups of rice or less to avoid a cinnamon heavy rice.